ericmagnuson/Monarch/README.md

 =======
 *Monarch, a theme for Sublime Text.*

+Use VS instead of Sublime?
+[Download a VS port of Monarch](https://ericmagnuson.me/files/monarch_vs_code.zip) courtesy of @MiloradFilipovic (Thanks! 🍻)

 ## Install

 Find and install the *Monarch* package using [Package Control](https://sublime.wbond.net), or manually clone this repo into your Sublime Text's `Packages` folder.